Manweill/swagger-axios-codegen/README.md

   methodNameMode: 'path',
   source: require('../swagger.json'),
   outputDir: './swagger/services',
-  include: ['MyAppMyModule*'] // Only Products and Customers will be included })
+  include: ['MyAppFirstModule*'] // Only Products and Customers will be included.
+As you can see dots are escaped being contract names.
+})
 ```